Makoto Ojiro: Charity works

 From 3 May to 2 June 2024, a special event was held in Nanao by Makoto aiming to support the city after it was hit by the 2024 Noto earthquake.
 With the help of the manga publisher Shogakukan, the proceeds from the sales of her manga, Insomniacs After School—which is set in Nanao—will be donated to the city's relief fund for one year, from 16 April 2024 to 15 April 2025.

 Accolades

 Makoto won the 2016 Bros Comic Awards for her work on Neko no Otera no Chion-san.
+Her work Hoshino-kun, Shitagatte! was nomintated for the 8th Saitō Takao Award.